braz/the-little-mongodb-book/en/mongodb.markdown

 (AK-TODO mention Atlas search with Lucene?
 Two options, depending on Atlas or not) True full text search capability is a recent addition to MongoDB.
 It supports fifteen languages with stemming and stop words.
 With MongoDB's support for arrays and full text search you will only need to look to other solutions if you need a more powerful and full-featured full text search engine.

 ## Transactions ##
-MongoDB added full support for ACID transactions in 4.0 (extending it to sharded clusters in 4.2).
+MongoDB added full support for ACID (Atomicity, Consistency, Isolation, and Durability) transactions in 4.0 (extending it to sharded clusters in 4.2).
 Before that there were two alternatives, one which is great and still has its place, and the other that was cumbersome but flexible.

 The first is its many atomic update operations.
 These are great, so long as they actually address your problem.
 We already saw some of the simpler ones, like `$inc` and `$set`.
 There are also commands like `findAndModify` which can update or delete a document and return it atomically.
 When atomicity can be ensured this way, it's preferable to using transactions for speed and overall scalability of the system.

 The second, when atomic operations aren't enough, was to fall back to a two-phase commit.
 A two-phase commit is to transactions what manual dereferencing is to joins.
 It's a storage-agnostic solution that you do in code.
 Two-phase commits are actually quite popular in the relational world as a way to implement transactions across multiple databases.
-AK-TODO check AK-TODO The MongoDB website [had an example](http://docs.mongodb.org/manual/tutorial/perform-two-phase-commits/) AK NO LONGER THERE - remove section? illustrating the most typical example (a transfer of funds).
+There is an example of how MongoDB [previously performed two-phase commits](https://www.mongodb.com/docs/v3.6/tutorial/perform-two-phase-commits/) illustrating the most typical example (a transfer of funds).
 The general idea is that you store the state of the transaction within the actual document being updated atomically and go through the init-pending-commit/rollback steps manually.
 This is the case where using MongoDB native multi-document transactions is a great option as they significantly simplify the application code.

-TODO short paragraph on transaction details?
+The introduction of transactions to MongoDB provided a far superior solution to two-phase commits.

+A transaction is a logical group or groups of processing performed in a database, each of these group's or transactions can have one or more operations such as reads or writes across multiple documents.
+MongoDB supports ACID-compliant transactions spanning multiple operations, collections, databases, documents, and shards.
+Transactions provide an important feature, it will either completely succeed or it will fail, transaction never partial complete.
+The MongoDB engineering department have a number of [deep-dive technical chalk and talk videos](https://www.mongodb.com/transactions) where the details of the implementation and ACID-compliance are covered in greater depth.
+The [MongoDB Transactions documentation page](https://www.mongodb.com/docs/manual/core/transactions/) provides language specific guidance for how to use transactions with MongoDB and the desired programming language.

+Transactions are recommended only for situations that require atomicity of reads and writes to multiple documents.
+In all other cases, atomic update operations on single documents are recommended as these ensure better scalability and speed for your application.

 ## Data Processing ##
 Before version 2.2 MongoDB relied on MapReduce for most data processing jobs.
 In 2012 as of 2.2 it has added a powerful feature called  [aggregation framework or pipeline](http://docs.mongodb.org/manual/core/aggregation-pipeline/), AK-TODO (remove mapReduce references) and as of 5.0 MapReduce has been deprecated (and internally it actually runs as an aggregation pipeline) so you'll never need to use MapReduce.
 In the next chapter we'll look at Aggregation Pipeline in detail.
 For now you can think of it as feature-rich and different ways to `group by` (which is an understatement).
 For parallel processing of massive datasets, you may need to rely on something else, such as Hadoop.
 Thankfully, since the two systems really do complement each other, there's a [MongoDB connector for Hadoop](http://docs.mongodb.org/ecosystem/tools/hadoop/). (should this be instead about other specialized systems, incl Hadoop (like Kafka, etc)?